 We estimate our annual effective tax rate at the end of each quarterly period, and we record the tax effect of certain discrete items in the interim period in which they occur, including changes in judgment about uncertain tax positions and deferred tax valuation allowances.

-The tax benefit for the first nine months of fiscal 2021 was primarily due to the release of valuation allowance on U.S. federal and state deferred tax assets.
-The tax expense for the first nine months of fiscal 2020 was primarily related to profitable subsidiaries and a \$0.4 million increase in our reserves for uncertain tax positions.
+The tax benefit for the first quarter of fiscal 2022 was primarily due to the tax expense related to U.S. profitable subsidiaries.
+The tax expense for the first quarter of fiscal 2021 was primarily related to profitable subsidiaries.